Photo by Randi Baird, food styling by Suzanne Lenzer, and prop styling by Maeve Sheridan

-This sheet-pan meal is both sumptuously fulfilling and light at the same time, with buttery salmon, meaty shiitake mushrooms, crisp broccolini, and hearty edamame all married on one sheet pan with a flavorful soy-ginger-garlic sauce.
+This sheet-pan meal is both sumptuously fulfilling and light at the same time, with buttery roasted salmon, meaty shiitake mushrooms, crisp broccolini, and hearty edamame all married on one sheet pan with a flavorful soy-ginger-garlic sauce.
 When roasted with the sauce, the mushrooms develop a deeply savory flavor and firm texture.
 The broccolini catches tasty bits of ginger and garlic in its tops, while along with the edamame, it becomes lightly charred in the oven.
 It’s a perfect example of how it’s not just ingredients that bring the flavor, the oven can play an important role in that, too.

 2 tablespoons canola or peanut oil

 2 garlic cloves, minced

 1 teaspoon toasted sesame oil

 4 (6-ounce) center-cut, skinless salmon fillets

 1/8 teaspoon salt